Stuffing: Fillers

 Almost anything can serve as a stuffing.
 Many American stuffings contain a starchy ingredient like bread or cereals, usually together with vegetables, ground meats, herbs and spices, and eggs.
 Middle Eastern vegetable stuffings may be based on seasoned rice, on minced meat, or a combination thereof.
 Other stuffings may contain only vegetables and herbs.
-Some types of stuffing contain sausage meat, or forcemeat, while vegetarian stuffings sometimes contain tofu.
+Some types of stuffing contain sausage meat or forcemeat, while vegetarian stuffings sometimes contain tofu.
 Roast pork is often accompanied by sage and onion stuffing in England; roast poultry in a Christmas dinner may be stuffed with sweet chestnuts.
 Oysters are used in one traditional stuffing for Thanksgiving.
-These may also be combined with mashed potatoes, for a heavy stuffing.
-Fruits and dried fruits can be added to stuffing including apples, apricots, dried prunes, and raisins.
-In England, a stuffing is sometimes made of minced pork shoulder seasoned with various ingredients, sage, onion, bread, chestnuts, dried apricots, dried cranberries etc. The stuffing mixture may be cooked separately and served as a side dish.
-This may still be called stuffing or it may be called dressing.
+These may also be combined with mashed potatoes for a heavy stuffing.
+Fruits and dried fruits can be added to stuffing, including apples, apricots, dried prunes, and raisins.
+In England, a stuffing is sometimes made of minced pork shoulder seasoned with various ingredients such as sage, onion, bread, chestnuts, dried apricots, and dried cranberries.
+The stuffing mixture may be cooked separately and served as a side dish.
+This may be called stuffing or dressing.

-There has also been a long time debate on who uses the term stuffing or dressing and which one is the correct term.
-Stuffing and dressing or two different things even though both items are being "dressed" with almost the same ingredients, stuffing is being stuffed inside the cavity of a bird and uses white bread while dressing is considered a side dish and uses cornbread.
-Southerners who are from Alabama, Louisiana, and Mississippi are known for its search of dressing recipes while Northerners who are from Delaware, Montana, and New Hampshire are known for its search of stuffing recipes.